madrod228/voicesoftheprinter/README.md

 # Info
-This is a recreation of the OG Github created by Sahneisttoll.
-Sahne was banned for inappropiate behavior and in retailation deleted the github containing the links to all the 3D models.
-This new version will be operated by multiple people in order to ensure it wont get nuked like the old one that Sahne was the only one running.
+This is a Github containing all the 3D prints uploaded to [3D Print forum](https://discord.com/channels/512287844258021376/1132040858343059638) in the EternityDev Discord.
+Updated by multiple indivuduals to ensure it wont be deleted like the last one.

-Raw contains everything from the [3D Print forum](https://discord.com/channels/512287844258021376/1132040858343059638), but it is unorganized.
-You'll have a hard time seeing what all is made you can sift through it if you want to, but I recommend waiting for the new pages of everything to be made.

-The Tutorials of the OG Github are lost but will be recreated.
-Once the lists are organized.
+There are tutorials made if you need help making prints, or need to make large prints.
+If you are confused and still need help please feel free to ask in the 3D forum as multiple people can assist you.

 # Pages
 ### [Page 1](https://github.com/madrod228/voicesoftheprinter/blob/main/Page%2001.md)